Blackprint/blackprint.github.io/docs/Engine.md

 <div tab="Browser">

-In the browser you can easily import from CDN, and just begin writing your code in `<script>` tag
+In the browser you can easily import the from CDN, and you will have `Blackprint` object on the `window` context.

 ```html
 <!-- Put this in <head> -->